nerve-bio/NERVE/README.md

 ## Common usage and tips:

 With help, you can visualize all possible arguments, which include all user-settable parameters and activation or deactivation of NERVE components.
-Definitions and setting options are shown in detail for each of them here above, in the ```help``` output.
+Definitions and setting options are shown in detail for each of them here above.

 **Mandatory arguments:**
 * ```-p1  ```,```--proteome1  ```